Job loss disrupts individuals' mobility and their exploratory patterns: Results

-To assess the reliability of our proposed job detection methodology, we calculate the Pearson correlation coefficient between the monthly count of individuals detected as unemployed (reweighted to match the employed population) and the monthly count of Unemployment Insurance claims for each NAICS sector.
-Our analysis reports an average coefficient of 0.8 for the seven states under study, indicating that our algorithm can reliably estimate unemployment at an aggregated level (see SI S4 for more details on the algorithm evaluation).
+To assess the reliability of our job detection methodology, we use both LAUS and UI claims data.
+The UI claims enable near real-time evaluation of the algorithm at the monthly level, segmented by NAICS sectors.
+At the state level across the seven studied states, we observe a Pearson correlation coefficient of 0.89 between the monthly rate of individuals detected as unemployed (reweighted to match the employed population) and the monthly UI claims rate.
+Using the official unemployment statistics from the LAUS data, we find a Pearson correlation of 0.72 at the state level and 0.53 at the county level.
+These results demonstrate that our algorithm is fairly reliable and can estimate unemployment at an aggregate level (see SI S4 for further details on the algorithm evaluation).